Kenneth Lee Gallery

 This video explains how to improve the colors and brightness range of a color photograph, using the Black and White filter in Photoshop.

-Toning our images in Photoshop, we can use any printer or paper we like.
-We can split-tone with an unlimited number of shades.
-Toning with Photoshop can replace earlier approaches like Quadtone RIP and Piezography, which by comparison are limited and cumbersome.
-With digital toning, there is no need for a dedicated printer, special inks, custom profiles, etc.
+Toning our images in Photoshop we can multi-tone with an unlimited number of shades.
+Digital toning can replace printer-centric approaches like Quadtone RIP and Piezography, which by comparison are limited and cumbersome.
+With digital toning, there is no need for a dedicated printer, proprietary inks, special cartridges, custom profiles, etc. Because we tone the image itself, there is actually no need to print at all... unless we want to.

 By analogy, one timepiece may be 2 seconds fast while the other is 2 seconds slow.
 They are both close - but the combined difference "adds up".
 Every display has its own Delta-E profile, which compares ideal and actual color values.
 For more on this topic, watch the video Delta E Explained by ArtIsRight.